akshayvadher/leap-years-tdd/README.md

 14. As second phase, we need to improve Gregorian Calendar.
 So write second test case file as we don't want to mess up existing one.
 15. The test case does not compile because we didn't implement class.
 So implement class, but since it is just improvment of Gregorian calendar, extend the class.
 The test case fails as we didn't write the logic yet.
 16. Add logic to pass test case for improved Gregorian Calendar.
+17. Add a test in Gregorian Calendar to check that the default Gregorian Calendar is not improved one.